natemarks/go-learn-lambdas/README.md

 ## TODO
 ~~First I need  a lambda to poke at.
 Copy the AWS go-blank example~~

-Script deployment and teardown  using Terraform
+~~Script deployment and teardown  using Terraform~~

-Then I want to be able to manually get stuff into it and out of it The automate that
+Document manual testing tracing debugging
+Figure out how to do  local testing/debugging

 Then figure out how to test it locally
 Then use cloudwatch logging